Flag of Sicily

 The flag of Sicily (Note: bannera dâ Sicilia; bandiera della Sicilia) shows a triskeles symbol (a figure of three legs arranged in rotational symmetry), and at its center a Gorgoneion (depiction of the head of Medusa) with a pair of wings and three wheat ears.

 In the original flag, the wheat ears did not exist and the colors were reversed.
 The original flag was created in 1282 during the rebellion of the Sicilian Vespers.

 Description

 The flag is characterized by the presence of the triskeles in its middle formed by the winged head of a woman (Hybla, goddess of fertility among the ancient Sicilian people), head topped with a knot of snakes and three wheat ears, from which three bent legs radiate, as if seized in mid-race, representing the extreme fertility of the land of Sicily.
 The triskelion symbol is said to represent the three capes (headlands or promontories of the island of Sicily), namely: Pelorus (Peloro, Tip of Faro, Messina: North-East); Pachynus (Passero, Syracuse: South); and Lilybæum (Lilibeo, Cape Boeo, Marsala: West), which form three points of a triangle from the historical three valli of the island.

-The flag is bisected diagonally into regions colored red, the color of Palermo, and yellow, the color of Corleone.
-These are the two cities that started the revolution of the Sicilian Vespers.
-The flag was used during the medieval revolution of the Vespers.
+The flag is bisected diagonally into regions coloured red and yellow.
+Those colours were first adopted after the revolution of the Sicilian Vespers in order to symbolise loyalty to the Aragonese party.